The AI Search Visibility Guide for Science marketers

 • 1Audit your top 10 most-visited pages and note the last updated date on each.

-• 3Update the modified date in your schema markup when you refresh.
-This signals freshness directly to AI crawlers.
+• 3Update the modified date in your schema markup when content has genuinely been refreshed.

-• 4Prioritise content that answers questions your buyers are likely asking AI right now.
+• 4Prioritise pages that answer questions your buyers are actively researching.

 Step 6